Christmas on the Côte d’Azur is full of fun, often full of good weather and probably a great deal more festive than you might think.

 Aix-en-Provence: the earliest market in the area.
 It usually runs from mid November to late December in the Cours Mirabeau consisting of regular chalet-style stalls selling everything and anything (gift-based).
 There is also a separate market for the traditional 13 desserts of Provence in the week before Christmas in Place François Villon – Les Allées Provençales.
 Click here to find out more about the 13 desserts and here for exact dates.

-Valbonne Village: one of my favourites, Valbonne Christmas market isn’t a “chalet” market, rather the streets of the old village are filled with market stalls just like every Friday morning but more of them, more christmassy and longer lasting.
 To get into the Christmas spirit there’s nothing like a wander around this market followed by a drink in the square and a mosey around the seasonal show by the church, town hall and river.
-Over the last couple of years this has been an incredible display of fire and lights.
+Over the years there have been incredible displays of fire and lights.
 The market takes place in the 3-4 days up to and including 24 December.
-Full details of the programme (there are carols and other concerts, activities for children, a Santa race etc) can be found here.
+Full details of the programme (carols and other concerts, activities for children) can be found here.

-Nice: the Christmas market is a classic affair of wooden chalets selling Christmas trinkets, jewellery, food, crafts, clothing and other gifts.
-It is normally held in and around Place Massena or Jardin Albert 1er where you’ll also find the Big Wheel, a children’s area of trampolines and bouncy castles, usually a merry-go-round shaped like a Christmas tree, oyster and champagne bars, vin chaud and a skating rink.
-The views from the giant ferris wheel are lovely and the atmosphere is always very festive here.
-Each year has a different theme and it usually runs from the first weekend in December to early January.
-Click here for dates and details.
+Nice: The Christmas market is a classic affair of wooden chalets selling Christmas trinkets, jewellery, food, crafts, clothing and other gifts.
+It is normally held in Jardin Albert 1er where you’ll also find the Big Wheel, a children’s area of trampolines and bouncy castles, a merry-go-round shaped like a Christmas tree, oyster and champagne bars and of course vin chaud.

-Other locations: there are always plenty more small Christmas markets selling unique handmade or exclusively imported gifts in private houses, hotels, schools, churches etc across the region throughout the festive period from late November onwards.
+Other locations: There are always plenty more small Christmas markets selling unique handmade or exclusively imported gifts in private houses, hotels, schools, churches etc across the region throughout the festive period from late November onwards.
 A good place to find them advertised is through this useful Facebook group Côte d’Azur Living, South of France (this is also a good place to find out about carol concerts).

 Christmas Decorations & Illuminations on the Côte d’Azur